From result to counselling schedule - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 MET

-Manipal Academy of Higher Education (MAHE) has announced the MET 2021 seat allotment result for Round 5 and has started the registration process for round 6..
+Manipal Academy of Higher Education (MAHE) has announced the MET 2021 seat allotment result for Round 5 and has started the registration process for round 6.
+The MET 2021 seat allotment result for the sixth round will be declared on November 8.
 The MET 2021 phase 2 result was declared on July 6.

 Manipal Entrance Test (MET) for Btech programs was conducted between June 11 - 14 and for BPharm / PharmD on June 12 in online mode.